 This is the story of my first and last sailboat trips across Lake Pontchartrain.
 Being a resident of New Orleans at that time (1964), those trips were my first real encounters with St. Tammany Parish.
-Five years later, I would be moving to Covington, graduate from Covington High and become involved with being a newspaper editor, photographer and cartoonist for the next 50 years.
+Four years later, I would be moving to Covington, graduate from Covington High and become involved with being a newspaper editor, photographer and cartoonist for the next 50 years.

 Here is the newspaper article I wrote in 1973 about the adventure.